 - Thick paint that has texture and brush marks when dry

-- Amazon – Ship to your home here
+- Amazon – Ship Beyond Paint to your home

-- Home Depot – Ship to Home or Pickup in Store
+- Home Depot – Ship Beyond Paint to home or pickup in store

 Should I prime before using an All-In-One Paint on Furniture?